Riley Leonard

-Riley Leonard (born September 13, 2002) is an American football quarterback for the Duke Blue Devils.
+Riley James Leonard (born September 13, 2002) is an American professional football quarterback for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Duke Blue Devils and Notre Dame Fighting Irish.
+Leonard was selected by the Colts in the sixth round of the 2025 NFL draft.

-High school career

-Leonard attended Fairhope High School in Fairhope, Alabama.
+Early life

+Leonard was born in Mount Pleasant, South Carolina and moved to Fairhope, Alabama when he was in kindergarten.
+Leonard attended Fairhope High School where he played football and basketball.
 As a senior, he passed for 1,900 yards and 25 touchdowns and had 500 rushing yards.
-He committed to Duke University to play college football.
-Leonard also played basketball in high school.
+He committed to Duke University to play college football, but also received offers to play college football from Nebraska, Syracuse, and Tulane, among others.
+Leonard also played basketball in high school, receiving offers to play college basketball from programs like Saint Mary's, North Alabama, Samford and Missouri State.

 College career

 Leonard played in seven games and made one start as a true freshman at Duke in 2021.
 For the season, he completed 37 of 62 passes for 381 yards with one touchdown and one interception.
 Leonard was named the starting quarterback entering his sophomore season in 2022.
+On November 29, 2023, Leonard announced he would be entering the transfer portal.
+On December 12, 2023, Leonard announced he would be transferring to Notre Dame.

 Statistics

+Professional career

+Leonard was selected in the sixth round of the 2025 NFL draft by the Indianapolis Colts with the 189th pick.
+He signed a four-year contract with the Colts on May 9, 2025.

+Personal life

+Leonard is a Christian.
+He proposed to his high school sweetheart, Molly Walding, on July 10, 2025.